janmarques/discussion/README.md

 This package helps keep this in check.

-It will continually by SpeechRecognizing and passing those results to the `onRecognitionResult` callback.
+It will continually be SpeechRecognizing and passing those results to the `onRecognitionResult` callback.

 But whenever you want to Synthesise something, you can do this using the `synthesize` method.
 The Recognition gets disabled and after the synthesis is done, it gets restarted.